The Bookie, Student Bookstore

 Be aware that WSU Vancouver Health Services is not able to test for COVID-19.
 If you suspect that you may have COVID-19, you will need to seek care at another health care facility.

-No. The Access Center is closed until May 4.
+No. The Access Center is closed until further notice.
 The center will no longer proctor exams in-person but will continue to work with instructors to provide accommodations.
 Student intake or check-in appointments will be via phone or Zoom.
 To check out or return equipment, contact email@example.com.
 For answers or to schedule an appointment, contact the Access Center at 360-546-9238 or firstname.lastname@example.org.

 Tutoring sessions are now available via Zoom.
 Go to the Quantitative Skill Center website for schedules and directions.